ZHE-SAPI/UDASS/image_udass/README.md

 For the experiments in our paper, we use a script to automatically generate and train the configs.

-Specifically, pls first  `cd ./Unified_UDASS/udass/image_udass/seg`,  then:
+Specifically, pls first  `cd ./Unified_UDASS/udass/image_udass/seg`,  then: (please keep the statements in the table below for each task and comment out (or remove) the other settings.)

 | Task            | Command                                                                       | Modification in `/image_udass/seg/tools/train.py`                                                                                                                                              | Modification in `/image_udass/seg/mmseg/models/uda/__init__.py` | Modification in `/image_udass/seg/mmseg/models/uda/ok/dacs_xxx.py` |
 | --------------- | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------- | -------------------------------------------------------------------- |